Posted in: Digital marketingLast update: 04/08/22

 Jennison Grigsby moved her yoga business online during the pandemic lockdowns.
 She looked for a way to appeal to more online users and attract them to her digital yoga lessons.

 Yoga with Jennison launched a social media giveaway, in which Jennison raffled a 60-minute online session for three.
-Apart from boosting engagement and growing her social media following, she also gained new customers who found her thanks to the Instagram sweepstakes.
+Apart from boosting engagement and growing her social media following, she also gained new customers who found her thanks to the Instagram giveaway.

 Marketing keeps customers busy beyond store hours, it is also about building a brand and then nurturing the customer’s relationship with that brand.